A Domain Decomposition-Based CNN-DNN Architecture for Model Parallel Training Applied to Image Recognition Problems: Datasets and Network Architectures

 Given that the images have a larger size of $180\times 180$ pixels than the CIFAR-10 dataset, we decompose these images into $p\times p,\ p \in \{2,3,4 \},$ sub-images.
 Thus, we train four, nine, and 16 local subnetworks, respectively.
 Again, the local networks have the same structure as the corresponding global network but have a proportionally smaller size of the convolutional and fully connected layers corresponding to the reduced size of the local sub-images in relation to the global image.

 To define the global coarse net model, we train a dense feedforward neural network with four hidden layers with $\{128, 64, 32, 5 \}$ neurons for the respective layers, analogously to the CIFAR-10 dataset.
 For all hidden layers, we use the ReLU activation function and for the output layer, we use the softmax activation function.
+In~\cref{tab:gridsearch_flowers}, we provide comparative results for different architectures of the global coarse net model with respect to the training and validation accuracy.
+For the following detailed experiments in~\cref{sec:res-flowers}, we chose the global coarse net with the highest average accuracy with respect to the validation data.
 All described network models, that is, the global network, the $p\times p$ local networks, and the global coarse net are trained using the Adam optimizer~\cite{Kingma:2014:MSO} with a batch size of $32$ and minimizing the categorical crossentropy loss function.